 7. Hold reverse mentoring meetings

 When it comes to mentoring, the conventional view is that it is a top-down process in which the mentor is the expert and the mentee is the novice.
 The fact remains that the mentor-mentee relationship is a mutually beneficial situation.
 Instead of focusing on what the mentor offers, reverse mentoring concentrates on what the mentee can teach the mentor.
 For instance, the mentee may be more technologically adept, have more recent formal training, and have a unique viewpoint as a young professional or a member of a certain generation.

 Many companies provide volunteering opportunities probably through a conference, fundraisers, or other events.
-Mentors and mentees can get learn more about each other in this setting.
+Mentors and mentees can get learn more about each other during these mentorship activities.
 Mentors and mentees may also participate in voluntary activities unrelated to their respective fields of expertise, such as a social cause, a charity event, or a community event.

 Here is a list of group volunteering activities.